jhu-dvrk/dvrk-ros/dvrk_robot/video.md

 ### Using gscam

-To start the `gscam` node, we provide a couple of ROS launch scripts.
+To start the `gscam` node, we provide a couple of ROS launch scripts.  **Make sure the launch script has been updated to use a working gstreamer pipeline** (as descrided above using `gst-launch-1.01).

 For a stereo system with the USB frame grabbers, use:
 ```sh